Regulatory Spillovers and Data Governance: Evidence from the GDPR

-Keywords: Privacy, competition policy, antitrust, Internet regulation, compliance risk, GDPR, Brussels effect, cookies, web tracking
+Keywords: Privacy, competition policy, antitrust, Internet regulation, regulatory competition, compliance risk, GDPR, Brussels effect, cookies, web tracking, data governance, data minimization

 JEL Classification: K21, L12, L15, L86